lukachi/rn-template/README.md

 Add them to `env.js` as you did with public values, but use `getSecretWithSuffix` method instead of using `process.env` straight.

-This would be enough to run the app locally with `yarn prebuild && yarn ios` or `yarn prebuild && yarn android`.
+This would be enough to run the app locally with `pnpm run prebuild && pnpm run ios` or `pnpm run prebuild && pnpm run android`.

 If changes are not applied after modifying the `.env` files, try restart the development server or rebuild the project:

-`yarn start`
+`pnpm run start`

 #### For EAS Build:

 The .env files are not included in the eas build, no matter it local or not, so we added `.easignore`, which repeats `.gitignore` rules, except `.env.secrets` files, so they will be included in eas build archive.

-And that should be enough to build the app with `yarn prebuild:staging && yarn build:staging:ios && yarn build:staging:android`. (and `--local`)
+And that should be enough to build the app with `pnpm run prebuild:staging && pnpm run build:staging:ios && pnpm run build:staging:android`. (and `--local`)

 #### For CI/CD: